TrackerLounge/DojoJoe/README.md

 Over the course of several years, I practiced with this sparing dummy (which I call Dojo Joe) for 30-60 minutes a day.
 My typical routine was to perform each technique in the book 30 times right handed and then left handed.
 I memorized the book for a time and became comfortable with the movements.
 The movements became instinctual.
 However, this type of training is without pressure testing.
 As such I considered myself a novice.

+Many martial arts have similar joint locks and may find some use for this training tool.
 In this page, I'll describe the dummy, it's construction and use.
 I hope someone will find it fun and useful.